Skip to content

 required

-Initial guess for the x-coordinates of the control points.
+Initial x-coordinates of the control points.

 required